 The psychological explanation of the nature and significance of familiarity is that it figures dynamically in the formation of, and changes in, aesthetic preferences.
 Those depend, in part, on cognitive interest, in this case, in the stylistic features of the car.
 Interest is a function of the challenges a design presents, in relation to the abilities of the perceiver.
 The challenges involve sorting out how the parts of an object—its visual shape features, for instance—are supposed to fit together and why.
 (E.g., why does the XKE have a prominent hood scoop, in terms of both function and the shape of the car?)
 Sorting things out is rewarding and enjoyable.
 But when ways of responding to these perceptual challenges are learned and become entrenched through exposure, they lose interest; and when they lose interest, we do not like the design features as much.
 Thus we move on to preferring new and more challenging styles.
 After the original style of Corvette featured in Route 66 has been used for two years, it was replaced in 1963 by the radically new Stingray Corvette.
 Arguably, this was because the old style had become overly familiar.

 What happens then when the objects we do not like as much anymore come to be seen as highly prized classics?
 Here, too, it can be argued that there are market forces at work.
 As the number of cars in a certain ”old” style diminish, they create investment opportunities.
 With fewer and fewer of them on the road (because more people are buying cars in new styles while the old style ages, year by year), they can be labeled by collectors as “rare.”
-Or, it might be said, the mere passage of time gives us an historical perspective on the old cars that we could not have had when they were just seen as old.
+Or, it might be said, the mere passage of time gives us a historical perspective on the old cars that we could not have had when they were just seen as old.
 To return to the 1993 MOMA press release: The car came to be seen as a “landmark design object,” in part, because of its “seminal impact on overall car design.”
 That is a statement that could not have been made in 1963 when the car was new, or even in 1973 when the style had become a staple in the automotive world but was not yet seen as a classic.
 But with the further passage of time came a more compelling retrospective.
 The recognition of landmark status could be due to that.

 However, these explanations assume that cars in a certain style retain enough interest to survive old age in stage two, and that they have features that can take on new historical significance when the car moves into the classic stage.
 Moreover, it is not as if nothing happens perceptually during the years a car spends in stage two.
 To define the stage generally in terms of familiarity does not mean that there are not perceptual dynamics within the stage.

 One aspect of the perceptual dynamics may account for the retention of interest in the old style.
 This has been called the paradox of familiar surprise.
 The “paradox” is this: Familiarity results in the creation of a mental type or schema stored in the mind that makes the basic features of a car’s general body type easy to sort out.
 For instance, with basic schemas stored in memory, it is easy to distinguish a sports car from a limousine.
 But there will always be odd features in individual variations on the basic type that do not fit it easily, such as exaggerated tail fins on some 1950s American cars.
 Ostensibly having an aerodynamic function, tail fins have no natural place in the overall flow of the body of a basic sedan.
-What is interesting is that, with familiarity, we should know that the odd features are there, but our minds are so unconsciously invested in relying on basic schemas that the schemas continue to create expectations which the odd features violate, no matter how many times we have seen the car.
+What is interesting is that, with familiarity, we should know that the odd features are there, but our minds are so unconsciously invested in relying on basic schemas that the schemas continue to create expectations that the odd features violate, no matter how many times we have seen the car.
 So in some sense, the features continue to surprise us and seem novel, even when the overall car type seems old.
 Because of this phenomenon, we do not lose interest in familiar car types altogether and as time goes on, we begin to see the car in a new light.

 What, then causes that change?
 I have already suggested one answer, which is that the longer a style remains in the “old” stage, the more likely it is to start being called “rare,” perhaps even taken to represent a dying breed.
 At the same time, the production of more and more new styles over time provides a backdrop, against which the distinctive features of the old style begin to stand out and become the focus of greater attention than they previously received.